Why I Love Being An ER Nurse

-On med surg floor units, nurses are assigned to the same patients for an entire day without much, if any, overlap with other nurses.
-At times I have often felt lonely on med surg units because I miss the camaraderie of working together with other nurses.
+I have found that when I worked on med-surg floor units, nurses are typically assigned to the same patients for an entire day without much, if any, overlap with other nurses.
+I have also felt lonely on med surg units because I miss the camaraderie of working with other nurses.

-It makes sense that ER nurses are great at starting IVs.
-In emergencies, ER nurses need to be able to gain access fast for testing, various medications, pain and nausea relief, IV hydration and antibiotic therapy, among other things.
-Many of the nurses I work with have been in the ER for a decade, or longer and their IV skills are unbelievable.
-Several nurses are even trained to do ultrasound-guided IV starts on patients with hard-to-stick veins.
+In emergencies, ER nurses need to be able to gain access fast for testing, various medications, pain and nausea relief, IV hydration, and antibiotic therapy, among other things.
+Many nurses I work with have been in the ER for a decade or longer, and their IV skills are unbelievable.

 Reasons Why ER Nursing Is The Best